-New elements, as recorded elsewhere in the meeting notes:

-JVET-Z0072 Enhanced reference picture structures for ECM and VTM

-JVET-Z0099, Deblocking in RDO and beta offset minus 2 for VTM, enable RDO-DBF for both VTM and ECM in RA, LDB, LDP, for VTM also change beta offset -2, and tc offset 0.

-JVET-Z0111 option B (optional, not CTC), adaptively bypass affine ME in VTM.
+No new elements from decisions of the current meeting.
+Description of SEI (in particular for the SEI processing order) should be added after availability of reference SW (next meeting)

 It is noted that the list above may not be complete; if some adoption is missing that is recorded somewhere else in the meeting notes it shall also be considered included.